GENERAL OPEN ACCESS FREQUENTLY ASKED QUESTIONS

 In these cases, the author may opt out of the application of the OSU license by getting a waiver.
 See the Open Access web page for instructions.

 Understandably, a professional society wants to serve its membership with high quality information and it needs to stay financially afloat to do that.
 Allowing you to contribute a version of your article to the ScholarsArchive@OSU open access repository does not have to compete with this goal.
 Many professional societies and publishers allow deposit of an article after an “embargo” period during which the published version is the only one available.
-The policy will honor any embargo periods requested by faculty.
+The library will honor any embargo periods requested by faculty.
 When the embargo is lifted the article is made freely available online.

 Faculty who do not want a given article to be made open access for any reason can obtain a waiver to the policy, which will be automatically granted.
 See the Open Access web page for instructions.